appsemble/appsemble/packages/studio/pages/docs/docs/03-guide/events.md

     actions:
       onClick:
         type: event
-        event: refreshExample
+        event: refreshPeople
+  - type: table
+    version: 0.22.1
+    events:
+      listen:
+        data: people
+    parameters:
+      fields:
+        - value: { prop: firstName }
+          label: First Name
+        - value: { prop: lastName }
+          label: Surname
 ```

 Triggering the `onClick` action on `action-button` will cause it to emit an event called
-`refreshExample`, which the `data-loader` block is listening for, causing it to refresh its data.
+`refreshPeople`, which the `data-loader` block is listening for, causing it to refresh its data.

+The `data-loader` also emits an event called people, so we need to have a block that will listen for
+it - the `table` block.